 This topic is crucial for any effort before contacting any kind of sponsor.
 Make sure you offer competitive and valuable event sponsorship package options.
 Such event sponsorship packages are some kind of a “pitch” where you can show off all the good qualities your event brings.

 This is where you can show your sponsors more reasons why your event is worth it, and not the competitors.

 Types of packages and sponsorship levels companies love

 Every event can create its own classification of sponsors, but there are two kinds of structures that are the most common.

 - Financial sponsors provide direct financial support to an event.
 Sometimes it is called cash sponsors, which is popular nowadays, its frequency will most likely decrease.

 - In-kind sponsors donate goods or services to your event, e.g. food sponsors, prize sponsors, digital sponsors, etc.

-- Media sponsors help with visibility of the event.
-The main benefit is expanding the media coverage of the event while saving marketing budget.
+- Media sponsors help with the visibility of the event.
+The main benefit is expanding the media coverage of the event while saving the marketing budget.

 - Promotional sponsors are often individuals, preferably with a huge online audience that trust their opinion.

 By the level of sponsorship.
 Also known as tiers of sponsors: